ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 ### <a name="successor"></a> Successor

-The successor of a whole number is defined as the next whole number, counting up, so the successor of `0` is `1`.
+The successor of a whole number is defined as the next whole number, counting up.
+So, the successor of `0` is `1`.
 The definition of the successor function is:

 ```scheme
 S ≡ (λxyz.y(xyz))
 ```

-Let’s try that to `0` (in the examples below, the `=` symbol is read as “is reduced to”):
+Let’s try that to `0`.
+In the examples below, the `=` symbol is read as __“is reduced to”__:

 ```scheme
 S0